gravitypriest/wikipedia-autogame/README.md

 # wikipedia-hitler
-Find Hitler (or Jesus) in the shortest number of links from a random or specified Wikipedia page
+Find Hitler (or Jesus (or Trump)) in the shortest number of links from a random or specified Wikipedia page